rohit12crj/Study-Notes/Jenkins/notes.md

 Kubernetes garbage collection

-🔹 Jenkins + Kubernetes (FAANG Favorite)
-25. How does Jenkins Kubernetes plugin work?

-Controller requests pod

-Pod spins up as agent

-Executes job

-Pod destroyed

-26. Benefits of Jenkins on Kubernetes?
+Benefits of Jenkins on Kubernetes?
 Auto-scaling
 Ephemeral agents
 Cost efficiency
 Isolation

-27. How do you persist workspace in Kubernetes?

-PVC

-External artifact storage (S3)

-Avoid local storage

-28. What happens if Kubernetes pod dies?

-Build fails

-Restart requires rerun

-Use checkpoints carefully

-29. How do you limit resource usage per build?

-Pod resource limits

-Executor limits

-Namespace quotas

-🔹 Performance & Reliability
+*************

-30. Jenkins is slow—how do you debug?
+Jenkins is slow—how do you debug?
 Thread dumps
 JVM heap analysis
 Plugin audit
 Disk I/O check

-31. How do you tune Jenkins JVM?
+How do you tune Jenkins JVM?
 Increase heap
 GC tuning
 Disable unnecessary plugins

-32. Why are too many plugins dangerous?
+Why are too many plugins dangerous?
 Memory leaks
 Compatibility issues
 Security vulnerabilities

-33. How do you handle flaky tests?
+How do you handle flaky tests?
 Retry logic
 Quarantine tests
 Test categorization

-34. How do you implement build timeouts? options { timeout(time: 30, unit: 'MINUTES') }
+How do you implement build timeouts? options { timeout(time: 30, unit: 'MINUTES') }

-🔹 Disaster Recovery & Maintenance
-35. What should be backed up in Jenkins?
+What should be backed up in Jenkins?
 $JENKINS_HOME
 Job configs
 Credentials
 Plugins list

-36. Jenkins HA—how do you design it?
+Jenkins HA—how do you design it?
 Stateless controller
 External DB/storage
 Backup + fast restore
-❗ Jenkins is not truly HA

-37. Safe Jenkins upgrade strategy?
+Safe Jenkins upgrade strategy?
 Backup first
 Upgrade plugins gradually
 Test in staging
 Use LTS

-38. Jenkins data corruption—what now?
+Jenkins data corruption—what now?
 Restore backup
 Verify filesystem
 Audit plugins

 How do you implement Blue-Green deployment?
 Two environments
 Switch traffic via LB
 Rollback by traffic flip

 Canary deployment using Jenkins?
 Gradual rollout
 Metrics monitoring
 Auto rollback

 How do you handle approvals in Jenkins? input step